VilcsiTH/harder-hotwire/README.md

 * Mechanics: 3;
 * Time: 900.

-Increased requirements.
 Player is expected to be able to revert the damage done to electrical circuits.

 ### Craft Car Key
 * Metalworking: 3;